rih-carv/LiveCallback/README.md

 and straightforward.

 ## Benefits:
-It provides Lifecycle-Aware components that:
+It provides lifecycle-aware components that:
 - **Prevents memory leaks**: by releasing the callbacks when lifecycle owners are destroyed.
 - **Allows to prevent unwanted executions**: running only while lifecycle owners are into active states, ignoring invocations by default before owners enter into `STARTED` state and while